freezy/dmd-extensions/README.md

   -p, --port               Force COM port for PinDMDv3 devices.
 Example:
                            "COM3".

+  --output-delay           How long to wait in milliseconds for data to be sent
+                           to the device.
+Default: 25.

   -q, --quit-when-done     Exit the program when finished, e.g. when Pinball
                            FX2 doesn't receive any frames anymore.
 Default: false